-- 2. Direct growth in alignment with planned infrastructure, prioritizing in-fill development before expanding through annexation, while ensuring community needs are met through benefits provided as Lawrence grows. - 2.1 Tier 1 land is prioritized for development at any time. - 2.2 Tier 2 land shall be annexed when the need to accommodate demand is established, and a community benefit is provided.
-Consider community land use inventories, market sector health, and residential valuation to income ratio, among other factors, when assessing need for annexation. - 2.3 Tier 3 land is not designated to be annexed within this plan's time horizon, unless the proposal is found to be the only way to address an identified community need and provide community benefit(s).
+- 2. Direct growth in alignment with planned infrastructure, prioritizing in-fill development before expanding through annexation, while ensuring community needs are met through benefits provided as Lawrence grows. - 2.1 Tier 1 land is prioritized for development at any time. - 2.2 The City may, at its discretion, annex Tier 2 land.
+When addressing the annexation of Tier 2 land, the City shall consider factors such as, but not limited to, community land use inventories, market sector health, residential valuation to income ratio, and the community benefit provided. - 2.3 Tier 3 land is not designated to be annexed within this plan's time horizon, unless the proposal is found to be the only way to address an identified community need and provide community benefit(s).